pyconpt/2022/pycon_portugal_2022/content/conduct/code_of_conduct/code_of_conduct.md

 #### Where to report incidents

-If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in Slack or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).
+If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in Slack or by sending an email to [conduct@pycon.pt](mailto:conduct@pycon.pt).

 Your report will be treated confidentially and will only be discussed within the CoC team.